Slowers-Team/Slowers-App/README.md

 #### Enabling PostgreSQL-database

 To enable PostgreSQL-database feature toggles in backend, use command `USESQL=true docker compose -f docker-compose.dev.yml up` to run development containers.
-To run unit tests using Postgres, you have to add `-tags:sql` to the test call (e.g. `go test ./... -tags:sql`).
+To run unit tests using Postgres, you have to add `-tags=sql` to the test call (e.g. `go test ./... -tags=sql`).

 ## Running unit tests for the backend